If you’ve found yourself with the urge to smoke, but you’re stuck indoors, there may still be options.

 This is especially critical if you’re trying to secretly smoke in an interior room of the house.
 Parents, roommates, spouses, or children can quickly detect smoke that travels through the air vents into adjacent rooms.

 Most air vents have little metal levers that slide forward and back, opening or closing the vent.
 For added protection, you can also tape a plastic bag or piece of paper on top of the vent.

 If you block the vent, be sure to take it off after you’re done smoking to return proper ventilation to the space as well as not raise any suspicion.

-RELATED – Best air purifiers for 2019
+RELATED – Best air purifiers

 4. Put a wet towel by the closed door.